Skip to contents

 A track clustering R object consisting of a list containing the following elements:

-• matrix: A data frame containing the movement parameters calculated for each track.
+• matrix: A data frame containing the movement parameters calculated for each track (original scale/units as produced by track_param() and velocity_track()).

 • call: The matched call.

-• modelName: A character string denoting the model at which the optimal BIC occurs.
+• modelName: The covariance model at which the optimal BIC occurs.

 • bic: BIC value of the selected model.